 While Sinclair Lewis eventually left Sauk Centre for Yale (and he never returned), in Main Street Carol leaves Gopher Prairie for a short time only to return in defeat.
 Any lingering romantic notions about small town life in America are tragically shattered in Main Street.

-Sinclair Lewis comes to light as a kind of belligerent satirist of all things held dear in American culture; a slayer of sacred cows.
+Sinclair Lewis comes to light as a kind of belligerent satirist of all things held dear in American culture; he is a slayer of sacred cows.
 His lifelong alcoholism can be seen splashed haphazardly across the pages of his novels.
 He hurriedly pokes fun at American virtues (as well as vices), though his satires rarely raise audiences to the point of laughter.
 They are, instead, austere and grave, yet fast-paced and one-dimensional.
-His novels are presented as long, meandering, and incomplete, though they are certainly compelling in their varying vignettes (such as in the case of Carol’s first party she throws in Gopher Prairie).
-One has to wonder if Lewis would continue his lambasting of small town American life had he survived into the present day wherein many “main streets” have struggled almost to the point of non-existence.
+His novels are long, meandering, and incomplete, though they are certainly compelling in their varying vignettes (such as in the case of Carol’s first party she throws in Gopher Prairie).
+One has to wonder if Lewis would continue lambasting small town American life had he survived into the present-day wherein many “main streets” have struggled almost to the point of non-existence.
 Would he, instead, look back fondly on a former age in which people once came together out of a shared goal of mutual prosperity to build little towns and main streets across the nation?